 For businesses, it is important to collect outstanding invoices in a timely and professional manner.
+By doing so, you reduce the likelihood of cash flow problems.
 An invoice reminder is an effective tool to achieve this and remind customers of their obligations.

 In this article, we discuss what a payment reminder is, when it should be sent, how many to send and what should be in the text of the reminder.
 We also provide examples and tips for sending payment reminders and discuss how companies can get help sending these requests.

 A payment reminder is a request for a customer to pay an outstanding invoice.
 It is a simple and formal way of reminding customers that they have an obligation to the company.

 What is the difference between a payment reminder and a reminder letter?

 A payment reminder is a friendly request to pay an invoice.
 A reminder letter is a more formal step taken if the payment reminder was not effective and the invoice is still not paid.
 A reminder usually has an official following and an increased cost to the customer.

 A payment reminder should be sent if the invoice has still not been paid after the due date.
 It is important to wait until the due date has passed, as some customers may need extra time to pay the invoice.

 There is no set number of payment reminders that should be sent, but it is important to have a consistent approach.
 Generally, it is recommended to send 1 or 2 payment reminders before moving on to a reminder.
 It is not advisable to number your payment reminders.
 This lets the debtor know that several reminders will follow, making them less inclined to pay after the first reminder.